Moonlight has been named Best Drama Film at the 74th Golden Globe Awards.

 Since it’s release Moonlight has been a critics favourite, but it has not a box office smash.
 On Sunday the film was also honoured by the USA’s Film Critics’ Society at their annual awards ceremony.

 The Australian season of the film opens on January 26th.
-It can see at LUNA Cinemas.
+It can be seen at LUNA Cinemas.